Khouderchah-Alex/amlang/README.md

     - `(quote sexp)` or `'sexp`
     - `(let ((name1 val1) (name2 val2)) body-using-names)`

 Note that the Environments you work with will be serialized and the changes available the next time you run the REPL.
-Run `cargo run --example repl -- -r` to reset the saved state before running the REPL.
+Run `cargo run --example simple_repl -- -r` to reset the saved state before running the REPL.

 The [lang_test](tests/lang_test.rs) contains examples of guaranteed-supported behavior.